Extension Guide¶

 Current process_inbound() hook usage:

-resolve_session(call_first)load_state(call_many, then merged by framework)build_prompt(call_first)run_model(call_first)save_state(call_many, always executed infinally)render_outbound(call_many)dispatch_outbound(call_many, per outbound)
+resolve_session(call_first)load_state(call_many, then merged by framework)build_prompt(call_first)run_model_stream(call_first)save_state(call_many, always executed infinally)render_outbound(call_many)dispatch_outbound(call_many, per outbound)

 Other hook consumers:

-register_cli_commands: called bycall_many_syncprovide_channels: called bycall_many_syncinBubFramework.get_channels()system_prompt,provide_tape_store: consumed byBubFrameworkand the builtinAgent
+register_cli_commands: called bycall_many_syncprovide_channels: called bycall_many_syncinBubFramework.get_channels()system_prompt,provide_tape_store,build_tape_context: consumed byBubFrameworkand the builtinAgent

 6) Priority And Override Rules¶